 The City Council has the authority to issue ordinances, which is the most binding form of action the Council can take.
 The Council can also issue resolutions that exercise administrative authority and generally deal with matters of a special or temporary nature.

 The City of Hillsboro Municipal Code and City Charter are available online and are hosted by Quality Code Publishing.

-To report violations of the Hillsboro Municipal Code, contact the Code Enforcement division of the Hillsboro Police Department at 503-615-6645.
-The answering service is automated, and a response to a complaint will be made within 24 hours.
+To report violations of the Hillsboro Municipal Code, contact the Code Compliance division of the Hillsboro Police Department at 503-629-0111.

 Copies of all Council-related documents can be provided by calling the City Recorder’s office at 503-681-6219.